Trump turns angry and despondent as possible defeat looms

 Trump had spent much of the day Thursday ensconced in the Oval Office, watching television coverage of the election and meeting with various advisers, a senior administration official said.

-A coterie of top campaign staff — including campaign manager Bill Stepien and deputy campaign manager Justin Clark — updated the president throughout the day on their efforts to help Trump wrest control of the election through legal challenges, and also briefed his family and other senior advisers.
+Top campaign staff — including campaign manager Bill Stepien and deputy campaign manager Justin Clark — updated the president throughout the day on their efforts to help Trump wrest control of the election through legal challenges, and also briefed his family and other senior advisers.

 The president told advisers he believed he would win, and polled aides and allies all day on whether he should appear publicly, as he was eager to do.
 He worked on a statement with his press office taking credit for Republican gains in the House and for Republican victories in the Senate — and his standing among minority voters.